-Channel your inner Indiana Jones as you zoom through the California Coastal Redwoods at nearly 25 miles per hour with Sonoma Canopy Tours.
+Channel your inner Indiana Jones as you zoom through the California Coastal Redwoods at nearly 25 miles per hour with Sonoma Zipline Adventures.
 Each two-and-a-half-hour guided eco-adventure follows one of two courses that feature thrilling zip lines, sky bridges, a majestic spiral staircase, rappels, and the chance to appreciate some of the oldest and tallest trees in California.
-If you’re new to this sort of adventure, fear not: Sonoma Canopy Tours’ friendly staff will get you situated with a thorough orientation and proper harness fitting for a safe bucket-list experience.
+If you’re new to this sort of adventure, fear not: Sonoma Zipline Adventures’ friendly staff will get you situated with a thorough orientation and proper harness fitting for a safe bucket-list experience.

 Insider Tip: Join the Sonoma Adventure Club to gain exclusive offers and discounts on zipline tours.
 This free membership features 20% off merchandise, access to special events, advance reservations to the Sonoma Treehouses, and a free birthday zipline tour.